 There’s the rub- I really don’t like “need”.

 Being “needy” isn’t comfortable.
 It makes me feel all sorts of emotions I would rather live without.

-If I had my way, I would never be in need.
-It’s like in my mind, I know that type of reality is not an option but my heart wants what it regardless.
-As ridiculous as that sounds, I’m being honest with myself when I admit it.
-And this mindset is not only contrary to God’s Word but perilous for my faith.
+If I had my way, I would avoid being “needy” but this mindset is not only contrary to God’s Word but perilous for my faith.

 “You’re blessed when you’re at the end of your rope.
 With less of you there is more of God and his rule.
 Matthew 5:3 MSG